pik3d/19en/README.md

 You can view the stack in the "frame by frame" mode, like a video clip.
 During clip you can stop it and change the angles of view, colors, lighting.

-The functionality of version 20 is extended by Eigen/Singular Values Decomposition of Matrix and Regression analyses based on <a href='https://commons.apache.org/proper/commons-math/'>"The Apache Commons Mathematics Library"</a>.
+The surface can be displayed in two ways: "Smooth" and "bar-View" - a set of vertical bars.
+You can switch the view by pressing <F4> at any time.

-Version 21 includes tool: b3d -"Body-3D" for 3D-display of bodies defined by
-quadrilateral faces (up to 10,000 faces).
+Version 21 and later includes tool: b3d -"Body-3D" for 3D-display of bodies defined by quadrilateral faces (up to 10,000 faces).
 You can control Opacity of body/surface.
+2D/3D - Points|Lines|Body can be added to the 3d-scene in s3d.

+Starting from version 20 data processing is extended by Eigen/Singular Values Decomposition of Matrix and Regression analyses based on <a href='https://commons.apache.org/proper/commons-math/'>"The Apache Commons Mathematics Library"</a>.

 The framework has simple but effective 2D-graphics tools for displaying columns and rows of matrices.
 Simple graph-editor can add text, lines, figures to chart.
-2D-graphics can be saved in vector format: WMF - "Windows Meta File".
+2D-graphics can be saved in vector format: WMF - "Microsoft Windows Meta File".
 They scale well and can be used in MS Word documents, conveniently viewed using ACDSee , Total Commander<F3> ...